Actively Under Development: Last updated on 6/21/2026

 A Crash Course In (& Case For) Christian Mysticism

 I unknowingly stumbled into Christian Mysticism when my old structures of performative religion, false ego, manipulative patterns, and Western rationalism finally began failing.
+There were no more places to hide behind.

 An Entryway: